 Specialist Science – undertaken in Senior Laboratories

 Digital Technologies program

-The Annual Junior School Swimming Carnival and Sports Day are highly anticipated events in the calendar.
-Students have the chance to compete for the Parks Medal in the annual Sports Day race as well as enjoy strong competition and novelty events across both sporting carnivals.
+The annual Junior School Swimming Carnival and Sports Day are highly anticipated events in the calendar.
+Year 5 students have the chance to compete for the Parks Medal in the annual Sports Day race as well as enjoy strong competition and novelty events across both sporting carnivals.